MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ![image](https://github.com/MicrosoftLearning/Secure-Azure-services-and-workloads-with-Microsoft-Cloud-Security-Benchmark/assets/91347931/1c83ea35-8e31-4764-afad-82326588ab9a)

-> Results: You have configured the Log Analytics agent and workspace in Microsoft Defender for Cloud.
+> **Results**: You have configured the Log Analytics agent and workspace in Microsoft Defender for Cloud.